 Numerous Saanich streets approach and cross Highway 1, Highway 17, and other corridors under MOTI jurisdiction.
-Many of these intersections are designed to prioritize high speeds, with limited accommodation for people engaging in active transportation.
-A series of over- and under-passes are provided for people walking and cycling, although each provides challenges with grades and/or personal security.
+Many of these intersections are designed to facilitate efficient, safe vehicle travel, with limited accommodation for people engaging in active transportation.
+A series of overand under-passes are provided for people walking and cycling, although each provides challenges with grades and/or personal security.